BlueQuartzSoftware/simplnx/docs/Porting_Filters.md

 ## Processing a Geometry In Place

-Sometimes a filter needs allow the user to process it's geometry "in place" in order to ease the number of filters that are needed to remove temporary DataObjecsts.
+Sometimes a filter needs allow the user to process it's geometry "in place" in order to ease the number of filters that are needed to remove temporary DataObjects.
 If your filter needs this kind of capability, then take a look at the "CropImageGeometry" or "RotateSampleRefFrame" filters.